-Roanoke College is committed to providing students, faculty and staff with access to the facilities and information they need to succeed in and out of the classroom, and that these resources are accessible in accordance with applicable law.
+Roanoke College is committed to providing students, faculty and staff with access to the facilities and information they need to succeed in and out of the classroom and that these resources are accessible in accordance with applicable law.
 Roanoke College has formed a taskforce to make the college website accessible to those with disabilities.

 Website Accessibility Policy

 Roanoke College's goal is to make its website accessible to those with disabilities, striving to meet WCAG 2.0 AA-level compliance.
-The items listed below are not exhaustive, but represent the biggest areas where content creators must comply.
+The items listed below are not exhaustive but represent the biggest areas where content creators must comply.

 - Documents - The content on the website will be presented in a web-page format.
-Documents such as PDFs, Word documents and spreadsheets shall only be used with the approval of the task force.
+Documents such as PDFs, Word documents and spreadsheets shall only be used with the approval of Michael Santoroski.
 College form documents will be converted to web forms, including those requiring a signature.
 Submitting a form will require a user to log on in order to make it secure and equivalent to an electronic signature.
 All forms will be located in Form Finder.
 Go here to start this process of converting paper forms to electronic forms.

-- Tables - Tables will not be used in web pages, unless the task force determines there is no other way to present the data.
+- Tables - Tables will not be used in web pages, unless the Web Administrator determines there is no other way to present the data.
 This information will be converted to list format.
 If tables are used, they must be coded to be accessible so that screen readers can interpret the data properly.
 Contact Michael Santoroski or Whitney Anderson for assistance, or see this page for a template to use.